-Because local government planning schemes provide the principal guide to where different types of development should occur, it is very important to lobby local governments and their staff for sound environmental protection and biodiversity conservation whenever a planning scheme is made or reviewed (see Submission about a Planning Scheme above).
+Because local government planning schemes provide the principal guide to where different types of development should occur, it is very important to lobby local governments and their staff for sound environmental protection and biodiversity conservation whenever a planning scheme is made or reviewed (see Submission about a Planning Scheme section).

 The legal system provides avenues to enforce environmental laws and to challenge government approval of development affecting the environment.

 Public interest litigation under a variety of legislation to protect the environment involves three main types of proceedings in courts or tribunals:

 - challenge the merits of government decisions about the environment (i.e. whether the decision was right or wrong based on the facts of the case)

 - challenge the legality of government decisions about the environment (i.e. judicial review to examine whether the decision maker followed the correct legal procedures and considerations but not directly whether the decision was right or wrong)